Ask AI

 Notion image

-⚠️ Each node must have a name.
-Without it, execution is impossible.
+⚠️ Each node must have a unique name.
+If the name is missing, execution will fail.

 Example: Weather Forecast (No Authorization Required)